sandbox-quantum/Tangelo/README.rst

 From source, using setuptools
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This package can be installed locally by copying the contents of this repository to any machine.
-This can be useful if you need a bit more control on your install (such as installing from a particular branch, or tweaking the ``setup.py`` install to circumvent any trouble on your system):
+This can be useful if you need a bit more control on your install (such as installing from a particular branch, or tweaking the ``setup.py`` install to circumvent any issue on your system).
 Type the following command in the root directory:

 .. code-block::